 Participation in competitive athletic activities and contact sports is resolved on a case-by-case basis.
-Friends School League (FSL) and Pennsylvania Interscholastic Athletic Association (PIAA) guidelines determines eligibility for individuals to participate in FSL and PIAA competitions.
+Friends School League (FSL) and Pennsylvania Independent Schools Athletic Association (PISAA) guidelines determines eligibility for individuals to participate in FSL and PISAA competitions.

 Friends Select School maintains separate locker and shower rooms for male and female students.
-For physical education and athletics, transgender and gender nonconforming students may use the restroom and shower in the lower school hallway across from the dining hall or inside the health room, or the locker room that corresponds to their gender assignment at birth.
+For physical education and athletics, transgender and gender nonconforming students may use the locker room that corresponds to their gender identity asserted at school.

 Other Gender-Based Activities, Rules, Policies and Practices